GinaQ/PythonCheatSheet/README.md

 Download the code example from: https://github.com/GinaQ/PythonCheatSheet.git

-#Shutting Down the Raspberry Pi:
+# Shutting Down the Raspberry Pi:
 Go to the menu at the top of the left corner.
 Scroll all the way down and double click on shut down.
 It will ask you for confirmation.
 Click on “Shut down”.

-#Comments are used to tell what something does.
+# Comments are used to tell what something does.
 They are very important to your program.
 A comment is identified with the ‘#’ sign.
 Examples:
-# This comment is on its own line

 Print(“I could have comments like this: \n“)  # This comment is on the same line as the code
 Console:
     I could have comments like this:

-#Print a message on the console.
+Print a message on the console.
 Examples:
     print(‘I can use single quotes’)
     print(“I can use double quotes”)